ACrazyTown/haxejam-summer-2025/README.md

 The contents present here are an archive taken mere moments before the incident.

 ...In simpler terms, this is a game created for the [HaxeJam 2025: Summer Jam](https://itch.io/jam/haxejam-2025-summer-jam).
-It's bad jam code, but it works!
-[Play it here!](#)
+It's bad jam code, but it """works"""!
+[Play it here!]([#](https://acrazytown.itch.io/rooted-in-love))